mit-pdos/daisy-nfsd/eval/aws/aws.md

 ## Create image (AMI) with prepped image

-Launch an i3.large using Hirsute
+Launch an i3.xlarge using Hirsute.
+Make sure to **increase the root volume size to 12GB**.

 `wget https://raw.githubusercontent.com/mit-pdos/daisy-nfsd/main/eval/aws/setup-image.sh`

-Run `setup-image.sh`
+Run `bash setup-image.sh`

-Should only take 2-3 minutes
+Will take 20 minutes

 Stop instance

 Select instance and click on Actions > Images and templates > Create image

-This takes a while (due to taking a snapshot)

 Name image daisy-eval-run

+This takes several minutes (due to taking a snapshot)

+Make sure to deregister old AMI and **delete its snapshot** (this has a monthly storage cost)

 ## Run experiments